-Clean titles show a vehicle has not been involved in a serious incident – like a flood, a fire, or a total loss accident.
+Clean titles show a vehicle has not been involved in a severe incident – like a flood, a fire, or a total loss accident.

 Most vehicles have clean titles.
 Some drivers assume a clean title proves the car is safe to drive and accident-free.
 However, that’s not always the case.

 Do your research and consider bringing a mechanic with you when shopping for used cars with clean titles.